Portugal's Socialists face tough task pleasing hard left, markets, EU

 Banco Carregosa’s head of investment, Joao Pereira Leite, said the key is for a new government to be installed quickly.

-“The Socialist Party ... has already committed to the budget limits and they target 2.8 percent next year, so in principle they are in line with European Commision demands,” he said.
+“The Socialist Party ... has already committed to the budget limits and they target 2.8 percent next year, so in principle they are in line with European Comission demands,” he said.